 What is it intended to do?

-Organizers suggest you participate in the blackout and sign a petition demanding that political leaders take action to save the planet.
-The website also has a host of other actions people can take to help ease climate change.
+Organizers suggest you sign a pledge to decrease your environmental footprint and participate in the blackout.
+The website also has host of other actions someone can take to help ease climate change.